This year has been full of uncertainty. The coronavirus pandemic has directly impacted the lives of millions.

 While it’s been hard to predict many things related to COVID-19 throughout 2020, labor and employment lawyers foresee a large influx of federal and state lawsuits in response to the pandemic — a number which will continue over the next six to 12 months.

-If you own a small practice and have recently let employees go, particularly those 40 and older or individuals with a medical disability, it’s important that you protect yourself.
+If you own a small dental practice and have recently let employees go, particularly those 40 and older or individuals with a medical disability, it’s important that you protect yourself.
 A wave of discrimination lawsuits is looming.
-Here’s how to prevent legal ramifications within your practice.
+Here’s how to prevent legal ramifications within your dental practice.

 The Age Discrimination in Employment Act of 1967 and COVID-19